310mc/https-310mc.github.io-tl/source/about/index.md

 Or if you spot an error (broken TL note, glitch, etc.) on the site;

-Please feel free to let me know by DMing me on <a href="https://twitter.com/310mc1" target="_blank">twitter</a>!
+Please feel free to let me know by messaging me on <a href="https://retrospring.net/@310mc" target="_blank">retrospring</a> or sending an email ( contact 310mctranslations@gmail.com )!
 I'd be happy to know of any problems in my translations or website.
 Thank you!

 ## Credits